- Location: New Jersey

 Drivers Ed in New Jersey

 Teenage drivers in New Jersey must work through a graduated driver licensing program to become fully licensed.
-As part of this program, driver's license applicants between 16 and 17 years old must enroll in an approved driver education course and practice driving with an instructor before being issued a provisional license.
+As part of this program, driver's license applicants at least 16 years old with a student's learner's permit must enroll in an approved driver-education course and practice driving with an instructor before being issued a provisional license.

 After you pass the vision and knowledge tests as described in detail in our teen drivers article or present a knowledge test waiver from your high school, you will be issued a student learner's permit.
-(If you're 16, you must bring your driving instructor with you to get the permit.)
+(If you're 16 years old, you must bring your driving instructor with you to get the permit.)

-This permit allows you to complete six hours of behind-the-wheel driving instruction, in addition to classroom training.
+This permit allows you to complete 6 hours of behind-the-wheel driving instruction, in addition to classroom training.
 These lessons must be administered by a state-approved commercial or secondary-school driver education program.

 Once you've completed driver's education, you may have your student learner's permit validated.
-This will allow you to practice driving for six months with adult supervision.
+This will allow you to practice driving for 6 months with adult supervision.

 After completing driver's education and having your student permit validated, you may practice driving as long as you are supervised at all times by a licensed adult driver.
 There are some restrictions you must adhere to, however: